apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 #### Access Control Management

-The access control management part of the CUG authorization models follows the requirements defined by JSR 283 the extensions defined by Jackrabbit API (see section [Access Control Management](../accesscontrol.html) with the following characterstics:
+The access control management part of the CUG authorization models follows the requirements defined by JSR 283 and the extensions defined by Jackrabbit API (see section [Access Control Management](../accesscontrol.html) with the following characterstics:

 ##### Supported Privileges